Rweinst21/neighborhood-profiles/README.md

 # neighborhood-profiles
 ## Objective
-Neighborhood prfiles gives a summary analysis of ACS and LED data for all 72 of New ORleans' neighborhoods.
+Neighborhood profiles gives a summary analysis of ACS and LED data for all 72 of New Orleans' neighborhoods.

 ## Contents